Juniper/py-junos-eznc/README.md

 #### Junos XML RPC

-You always want the ability to "do anything" that the Junos/XML API provides.
+You should always have the ability to "do anything" that the Junos/XML API provides.
 This Python module attempts to make accessing the Junos as this low-level "easy".
 The [QUICK EXAMPLE](#quick-example) below illustrates this mechanism.

-# STATUS

-___WORK IN PROGRESS - UNDER ACTIVE DEVELOPMENT___

 # QUICK EXAMPLE